 Alma finished her studies with a Master Specialized in Soloist Performance at the Zürcher Hochschule der Künste in Zürich, with Zakhar Bron (2011-2013).

 Participating in National and International violin competitions, she obtained the 1st Prize at Vila de Salou Competition, 1st Prize at Teodoro Ballo Competition, 2nd Prize at Juventudes Musicales de España and the Bronze Medal at the International Wieniawski-Lipinski Competition, among others.

 During the years 2013 and 2014, Alma was a member of the Jubilee Quartet based in London.
 They won the 2nd prize at the Karol Szymanowski International Quartet Competition in Poland.
 The quartet made many tours around Europe and Canada (with two remarkable concerts in the Wigmore Hall).
-They had their studies in the Instituto de Cámara of Madrid with Prof. Günter Pichler and in the Hochschule für Musik in Basel with Prof. Rainer Schmidt.
+They had their studies in the Instituto de Cámara of Madrid with Prof. Günter Pichler and in the Hochschule für Musik in Basel with Prof. Rainer Schmidt, as well they received the guidance of the Belcea Quartet.
 They were selected as “Quartet in Residence” in Aldeburgh they participated in the prestigious MISQA (McGill International String Quartet Academy) in Canada.

-She collaborates regularly with the Orquesta de Cadaqués and the Orquesta Sinfónica de Madrid (Teatro Real) and with the social projects “Musethica”, “Live Music Now” and “Fondation Résonnance”.
+She collaborates regularly with the Orquesta de Cadaqués, the Orquesta Sinfónica de Madrid (Teatro Real) and the social projects “Musethica”, “Live Music Now” and “Fondation Résonnance”.
 She has done recordings for the BBC, TVE, RNE and Telemadrid.
 Between 2006 and 2010 she enjoyed the scholarship for artists at the Residencia de Estudiantes of Madrid.